lorierickson/hc_Terraform/Getting Started_edits.md

 The command will take up to a few minutes to run and will display a message indicating that the resource was created.

+## Destroy infrastructure

 Finally, destroy the infrastructure.

 ```shell
 $ terraform destroy
 ```

 Look for a message are the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
+Type `yes` and press ENTER.
 Terraform will destroy the resources it had created earlier.

+## Next steps

+Now you know how to configure and provision resources using hard-coded values.
+In the next guide, you'll learn how to use variables to